nitinanarwal/Quantum-Rhapsody-Chaos-in-Harmony-/README.md

 ### Verse 1: Superposition Shenanigans
 In the quantum world, where things are a bit strange, Qubits are like marvels, making a range.
-Playing a game called superposition delight,
+Playing a game called Superposition Delight,
 Switching between one, zero, both, day and night.

 ### Chorus: Quantum Marvel, Unpredictable Charm